Quantum tomography explains quantum mechanics: Introduction

 \nopagebreak \parbox[t]{10.8cm}{

 {\em There is a fresh perspective to be taken on the axioms of quantum mechanics that could yield a more satisfactory foundation for the theory.}

 Gilles Brassard, 2005 \cite[p.2]{Bras} }

-If one looks at the current practice of quantum mechanics -- especially in quantum information theory where the foundations of quantum mechanics are probed most directly --, one finds a single conspicuous place where the approach of the founding fathers has shown limitations, hence a place where one might look for a possible remedy.
+If one looks at the current practice of quantum mechanics -- especially in quantum information theory where the foundations of quantum mechanics are probed most directly -- {\em one finds a single conspicuous place where the approach of the founding fathers has shown limitations}.
+This is the place where one might look for a possible remedy.

-The Dirac--von Neumann quantum measurement theory from the early days of quantum mechanics -- stated in terms of Born's rule for pure states collapsing to eigenstates when measured -- is the starting point of almost every textbook on quantum mechanics.\footnote{ Among them: Basdevant 2016; Cohen-Tannoudji, Diu and Laloe 1977; Dirac 1930, 1967; Gasiorowicz 2003; Greiner 2008; Griffiths and Schroeter 2018; Landau and Lifshitz 1958, 1977; Liboff 2003; McIntyre 2012; Messiah 1961; Peebles 1992; Rae and Napolitano 2015; Sakurai 2010; Shankar 2016; Weinberg 2013. } But it is well-known that in this setting, a quantitatively correct description of realistic experiments cannot be obtained.
+The Dirac--von Neumann quantum measurement theory from the early days of quantum mechanics -- stated in terms of Born's rule for pure states collapsing to eigenstates when measured -- is the starting point of almost every textbook on quantum mechanics.\footnote{ Among them: Basdevant 2016; Cohen-Tannoudji, Diu and Laloe 1977; Dirac 1930, 1967; Gasiorowicz 2003; Greiner 2008; Griffiths and Schroeter 2018; Landau and Lifshitz 1958, 1977; Liboff 2003; McIntyre 2012; Messiah 1961; Peebles 1992; Rae and Napolitano 2015; Sakurai 2010; Shankar 2016; Weinberg 2013. } But it is well-known that, in this setting, a quantitatively correct description of realistic experiments cannot be obtained.
 For example, joint measurements of position and momentum with limited accuracy, ubiquitous in engineering practice, cannot be described in terms of the projective measurements encoded in the standard foundations.
 Born's rule in its pre-1970 forms does not even have an idealized terminology for them.
 Nevertheless, in foundational studies, this projective idealization usually counts as the indisputable truth about everything measured on the most fundamental level.

 In the spirit of Eddington's statement made long ago in the context of general relativity, it is shown here that ideas from quantum tomography provide an intuitive, self-contained approach to quantum measurement.